marimeireles/discord-scraper/README.md

     - Click "New Application" and give it a name.
     - Navigate to the "Bot" tab and click "Add Bot".
     - Under the "TOKEN" section, click "Copy" to copy your bot token.
+2. **Activate "Message Content Intent"**:
+   - Still in the same "Bot" session
+   - Scroll down in the "Privileged Gateway Intents" area
+   - Activate "Message Content Intent"
-2. **Invite the Bot to Your Server**:
+3. **Invite the Bot to Your Server**:
     - Go to the "OAuth2" tab in your bot's application page.
-    - Under "OAuth2 URL Generator", select "bot" in the scopes section.
+    - Under "URL Generator", select "bot" in the scopes section.
     - Choose the necessary permissions (at minimum, "Read Messages").
     - Copy the generated URL and use it to invite the bot to your server.
-2. **Activate "Message Content Intent"**:
-   - Go to the "Bot" session
-   - Scroll down in the "Privileged Gateway Intents" area
-   - Activate "Message Content Intent"

 ## Usage